History of Sutton Foster in Timeline

 March 2023: Faculty at Ball State University

-As of March 2023, Sutton Foster is on the faculty of Ball State University as a theatre instructor, focusing on internships.
+As of March 2023, Sutton Foster joined the faculty of Ball State University as an instructor of theatre, focusing on internships.

-In February 2024, Sutton Foster replaced Annaleigh Ashford in the Broadway revival of "Sweeney Todd: The Demon Barber of Fleet Street" as Mrs. Lovett.
+In February 2024, Sutton Foster replaced Annaleigh Ashford in the Broadway revival of "Sweeney Todd: The Demon Barber of Fleet Street" as Mrs. Lovett for a 12-week limited engagement.

 May 2024: Once Upon a Mattress Transfer to Broadway

-In May 2024, it was announced that Sutton Foster starring in "Once Upon a Mattress" would transfer to Broadway's Hudson Theatre for a limited engagement.
+In May 2024, it was announced that the production of "Once Upon a Mattress", in which Sutton Foster starred as Princess Winnifred, would transfer to Broadway's Hudson Theatre for a limited engagement starting in July.

 In October 2024, Sutton Foster filed for divorce from Ted Griffin.